 As we age, our endurance level begins to decline.
-Many of us may find it difficult to keep up stamina even for performing simple day-to-day activities such as walking up stairs, going grocery shopping and performing household chores.
-Although, this is just part of getting older, but there’s a lot we can do to maintain or even increase our stamina while we grow old.
+Many of us may find it difficult to keep up stamina even for simple day-to-day activities such as walking upstairs, grocery shopping, and household chores.
+Although this is just part of getting older, there’s a lot we can do to maintain or even increase our stamina while we grow old.

-Many studies have shown that exercises can improve stamina and endurance for older adults , as well as reduce their depressive symptoms, enhance mobility and cut down risk of heart disease and diabetes.
-And, with increased endurance the seniors can perform daily tasks on their own and so physically they won’t be dependent on others.
+Many studies have shown that exercises can improve stamina and endurance in older adults, reduce their depressive symptoms, enhance mobility, and cut down the risk of heart disease and diabetes.
+With increased endurance, seniors can perform daily tasks on their own, so they won’t be physically dependent on others.

-In this article, you will learn what is endurance workout, its benefits, examples of exercises for older adults to improve their endurance and how much and how often they should do?
+In this article, you will learn about endurance training, its benefits, examples of exercises for older adults to improve their endurance, and how much and how often they should do it.

 What Are Endurance Exercises?